 Bangkok accommodation has risen in price quite a lot in the past few years.
 Outside of Bangkok prices are a lot cheaper.

-However if you are staying in Bangkok and want to avoid the Kao San Road backpacker area try my page on hotels near Bangkok's main railway station Hua Lamphong
+However if you are staying in Bangkok and want to avoid the Kao San Road backpacker area or want to be near public transport try my page on hotels near Bangkok's main railway station Hua Lamphong

 Thailand is home to many expats throughout the country.
 From retirees to people working there.
 Personally Thailand does not appeal to me as a place to live.
 I can understand why it would to so many people put to me it does not.